Chord a Day, February 17th - C7b9

 Although additional fingerings are possible for many chords.
 Fingering for any given chord depends the science of how our fingers work and on the harmonic context the chord is being used in, what was the previous chord and what's the next chord.
 The goal is to play all the notes right behind the frets when possible.
 Remember longer fingers can reach the lower strings better and finger two and stack on finger three and finger three can stack on finger four.

 Although you can play any chord with any finger — as long as it's yours, the recommended fingering for C7b9 is:

 Here are a few alternate fingerings for today’s C7b9 chord depending on the context the chord is being used.

 - 0 3 0 4

 Additional alternate fingerings might be possible for selected chords.
 If there isn't an overwhelming musical reason for one fingering over another, let efficiency be the determining factor.
 Something as simple as longer fingers can reach the lower string four and three goes a long way to being efficient when switching chords.

 Factors such as playing notes right behind the fret takes less effort than in the middle of the fret.
 Less effort leads to overall efficiency in play, lower maintenance for maintaining your technique and efficiency leads to speed.
-This can help in determine what finger to use.
-Finger three can overlap finger four and finger two and overlap finger three a little allowing them to get closer to their fret.
+This can help in determining what finger to use.
+Finger three can overlap finger four and finger two can overlap finger three a little allowing them to get closer to the fret.

 Chord Construction, Notes and Intervals